Tensor Networks Meet Neural Networks: A Survey and Future Perspectives: Introduction

 The remaining sections of this survey are organized as follows.
 Section~\ref{Sec:pre} provides the fundamentals of tensor notations, tensor diagrams, and TN formats.
 Section~\ref{Sec:CTDNN} discusses the use of TNs for building compact TNNs.
 Section~\ref{Sec:IFTNN} explores efficient information fusion processes using TNNs.
-Section~\ref{Sec:QCTNN} discusses some basic applications of TNs in quantum circuits and TNNs.
 Section~\ref{Sec:strategies} explains some training and implementation techniques for TNNs.
 Section~\ref{Sec:Tool} introduces general and powerful toolboxes that can be used to process TNNs.